 SEC.
 2. NUMBER AND TERM.

-There shall be six (6) Association Trustees, each of whom shall be eligible to serve for the standard term of a trustee of Vassar College (presently, four years), and one of whom shall be President of the Association.
+There shall be six (6) Association Trustees, each of whom shall be eligible to serve for the standard term of a trustee of Vassar College (presently, four years with the opportunity to extend for exceptional service), and one of whom shall be President of the Association.
 Association Trustees shall have the same rights, powers, responsibilities, obligations, liabilities, and coverage as the members of the Board of Trustees and shall agree to the same in the same manner as the members of the Board of Trustees prior to commencement of their terms.

 SEC.
 3. NOMINATIONS.